 Assessment Frequency Audience 2023 Completion date(s) 2024 Completion date(s) Onboarding New Staff 30 Day Follow-up One time 30 days after the long New Employee Orientation (NEO) training SCHD new staff Conducted 30 days after long NEO was held.
-See page 27 for access to the detailed implementation and results of the 2023 Onboarding Assessment Placeholder for 2024 Purpose: Assessment This survey collects data on the impact and effectiveness of QI learning opportunities provided during the long NEO training at SCHD, assesses information retention, identifies QI project opportunities, and pinpoints areas for adjusting onboarding training initiatives to enhance retention rates and strengthen a skilled and innovative workforce.
-Frequency Audience 2023 Completion date(s) 2024 Completion date(s) Student Surveys One time Initial: At the start of the The survey was conducted three times in 2023; in May, August and September.
-See page 28 for access to the detailed implementation and results of the 2023 Student Surveys Purpose: Initial and exit student surveys assess the students' experiences and knowledge about public health and SCHD services at two key points - at the start of their program/course and upon its completion.
-This survey enhances the effectiveness and impact of the program/course offered.
+See page 27 for access to the detailed implementation and results of the 2023 Onboarding Assessment Placeholder for 2024 completion dates Purpose: Assessment This survey collects data on the impact and effectiveness of QI learning opportunities provided during the long NEO training at SCHD, assesses information retention, identifies QI project opportunities, and pinpoints areas for adjusting onboarding training initiatives to enhance retention rates and strengthen a skilled and innovative workforce.FrequencyAudience2023 Completion date(s)2024 Completion date(s) Student Surveys One time Initial: At the start of the student's program Exit Survey: After the student completes the program SCHD Students/interns The survey was conducted three times in 2023; in May, August and September.
+See page 28 for access to the detailed implementation and results of the 2023 Student Surveys Placeholder for 2024 completion dates Purpose: t the start of their program/co iences and knowledge about p ourse and upon its completion.